Overview of VA Pensions

-The VA administers three different pension programs for veterans and their dependents.
-Normally, a pension is payable only to those with low-income, as determined by federal law.
+The Department of Veterans Affairs administers three different pension programs for veterans and their dependents.
+Normally, a pension is payable only to those with low incomes, as determined by federal law.

-The pension normally makes up the difference between a person's income and the income levels set by Congress, these income levels differ based on number of dependents and change every year.
-The pension amounts are also higher if the veteran or dependent requires specialized medical care or is housebound.
+The pension normally makes up the difference between a person's income and the income levels set by Congress.
+These income levels differ based on a veteran's number of dependents and change every year.
+The pension amounts are also higher if a veteran or dependent requires specialized medical care or is housebound.

 All of these pensions are tax-free.